shabiel/M-Web-Server/INSTALL.md

     Output directory : r/

-    WWWINIT
+    webinit

     Restored 482 lines in 1 routine.

-Now run ^WWWINIT to install and configure the server. ^WWWINIT will download the necessary files and configure the system.
+Now run ^webinit to install and configure the server. ^webinit will download the necessary files and configure the system.

 It's a good idea to accept the defaults.
-If you have Fileman installed, ^WWWINIT will configure the Web Services file.
+If you have Fileman installed, ^webinit will configure the Web Services file.

-    GTM>D ^WWWINIT
+    GTM>D ^webinit
              Q:+$SY=0 $ZU(168)
                        ^-----
                     At column 12, line 54, source module /var/local/wvtest/r/WWWINIT.m